ufo22940268/Gifer/README.md

 # Gifer
 Let your convert video to gif.
-And you can use this gif to share to WeChat or Weibo.
+And you can use this gif to share to WeChat.

 ## Features